amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

   w: 800
   h: 500
 ---
-Programming language that supports concurrency and parallelism needs to provide cancellation mechanism as well.
+Programming languages that support concurrency and parallelism need to provide a cancellation mechanism as well.
-Well thought cancellation mechanism also gives space to clean up resources.
+A well-thought-out cancellation mechanism also gives space to clean up resources.

-In this blog post we'll take see how to cancel coroutine and impact of suspend functions on it.
+In this blog post, we'll see how to cancel coroutines and the impact of suspend functions on them.

 ## Basics

-The [`Job`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/index.html){:target="blank"} interface has a method called [`cancel`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/cancel.html){:target="blank"}, which allows to cancel the job.
+The [`Job`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/index.html){:target="blank"} interface has a method called [`cancel`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/cancel.html){:target="blank"}, which allows you to cancel the job.

 ```kotlin
 fun main() = runBlocking {